davidequirillo/xss-exec-checker/README.md

 # XSS Exec Checker
 A command-line tool written in Python language, useful to check if a specific web endpoint is vulnerable to XSS attack.
 The program runs a static check and a dynamic check (using a browser engine to detect xss execution).
-The project, at the moment, is under development.

-This project is currently under development and not yet feature-complete.

 This project is intended for educational and testing purposes only and **must not be used in production environments**.

 ## Installation

 Clone the repository.

+## Requirements

+It requires "Playwright for Python" (browser engine)

 ## Usage